schwindelig/wraptor/README.md

 ```
 Another approach could be to have a timer at instance level of the Interceptor and toggle the measuring in the `PreInvoke` and `PostInvoke` methods.
 ### Modifying arguments passed to the method
+The arguments that will or have been used will be passed to all hooks as boxed objects in an array through the `arguments` parameter.
+To have an effect on the execution of the method, you will have to modify them in either the `PreInvoke` or `Invoke` method.

+The following example illustrates the change of the first and only parameter passed to the `Deposit` method:
 ```csharp
 public interface IPerson
 {